 The construction section is essential if the owner has problems with the water well system, as it describes the materials found in the well.
 On some reports, this is where the contractor information is listed.

-Other items listed here on nearly all reports include the reason for the well, the drilling method used, the depth of the well, the amount and type of casing used, the size and type of screen used, and the type of pump in the well.
+Other items listed here on nearly all reports include the reason for the well, the drilling method used, the depth of the well, the amount and type of casing used, the size and type of screen used, and the type of pump in the well (the pump may have changed since well construction).
 Some reports also give information on the grout used in the construction process.

 Well owners should know the definitions of the items listed in this area.
-A well’s casing is the tubular, water-tight structure that goes down the drilled hole to maintain the well opening and prevent pollutants from entering the waterway.
+A well’s casing is the tubular, water-tight structure that goes down the drilled borehole to maintain the well opening and prevent pollutants from entering the waterway.
 The screen is a filtering device below the casing that allows water, but not unwanted materials, to enter the well.
+Some wells drilled into rock are completed “open hole” without a screen below the casing, where this is permitted and good practice.
 The grout is the material used to seal the casing in place.

 Well testing information

 After constructing the well, contractors test it for an extended period of time.
-Among the tests performed are those for production rate, measured in gallons per minute; static water level, the distance from the ground level to the top of the water in the well; and drawdown, the difference between the static water level and the level of water during pumping.
+Among the tests performed are those for flow or production rate, measured in gallons per minute (gpm) in the United States; static water level, the distance from the ground level to the top of the water in the well when the well is not being pumped; pumping water level (the water level during the test, concluding with the stabilized level after some time); and drawdown, the difference between the static water level and pumping water level, hours pumped; and observations on water quality.

-The information gathered from these tests forecasts the long-term yield of the well.
-Most families will need a yield of 6 to 12 gallons per minute.
+The information gathered from these tests is useful in forecasting the long-term yield of the well.
+Most American families will need a yield of 6 to 12 gallons per minute.
 Storage tanks may be needed for wells producing less than 6 gallons per minute.

 Geologic formations encountered

-This area is usually called the well log — just like the name of the reports.
+This area is usually called the well log — just like the name of the reports but is also known in geologist lingo as the lithologic log.
 It details what the contractor encountered underground when drilling the well.
 It gives the information in precise fashion.
 For instance, if the first 10 feet below the surface consists of yellow clay, followed by 6 feet of sand and 20 feet of gray clay, the report will list: 0-10, yellow clay; 10-16, sand; 16-26, gray clay.
 This information helps identify the aquifer being used for the water supply and can be beneficial if problems arise.